What is the difference between osteopathy, physiotherapy and chiropractic?

 What will happen during my first consultation?

-Please arrive 10 minutes early to fill in the initial paperwork including the consent to treatment form.
+Please arrive 10 minutes early to fill in the initial paperwork (if you have not completed this online) including the consent to treatment form.
 By law, an osteopath is required to record your medical history and to obtain informed consent before commencing treatment.
 All information is collected and reordered in the strictest of confidence.

 After discussing your presenting complaint and detailing your medical history, your osteopath will conduct a physical assessment to determine a diagnosis and explore the cause(s) of your symptoms.
 This will involve an observational screen and some active and passive movements to assess for relationships of your whole body to your presenting complaint.
 Then a more detailed assessment of the region(s) considered to be most significant will be performed.